Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Charyn Canyon Hiking Path

-Our guide did not keep us together, so we explored at our own pace.
-I hung toward the rear to get unobstructed photos.
-Two favorites: a lonely tree and a rock that seemed to defy gravity.
+Our guide did not keep the group together, so we explored at our own pace.
+I stayed toward the back so I could get unobstructed photos.
+Two of my favorite views were a lonely tree and a rock that looked like it was defying gravity.

 A Lonely Tree at Charyn Canyon